ASD-Blueprint/desktop.gov.au/blueprint/abac/client-devices.md

 menu: abac
 ---

 The ABAC settings for the Agency workstation configuration can be found below.
-This includes the Windows Defender Application Control configuration (WDAC).
+This includes the Windows Defender Application Control (WDAC) configuration.

 Please note, if a setting is not mentioned in the below, it should be assumed to have been left at its default setting.